 Table 6 presents the results of the association between mean, inter-visit precision, home precision and clinic precision for both systolic and diastolic blood pressure with cardiovascular mortality and all-cause mortality in the subset of the NHANES population with the 1998 Framingham Risk Scores.
 We first describe the findings for cardiovascular mortality, our primary outcome of interest.
 Both systolic mean BP (M) and systolic inter-visit difference (ΔS) had highly significant effects, with the coefficient for the mean being about three times as large.
-No other coefficient was found to be statistically relevant, though diastolic inter-visit difference (ΔD) had a comparable-sized coefficient estimate, and a Bayesian p-value 0.053.
+No other coefficient was found to be relevant to a high degree of statistical confidence, though diastolic inter-visit difference (ΔD) had a comparable-sized coefficient estimate, and a Bayesian p-value 0.053.
 The mean (normalized) parameter estimate for systolic mean is 0.348, and for systolic Delta is 0.116.
 To appreciate the influence of these parameters, we note that the population mean of mean SBP is 125.9, and the SD is 18.2; thus individuals with mean SBP around 144 – approximately one-sixth of the population will be above this level – would be expected to have 42% higher CV mortality than others of the same age, sex, and ethnic category (risk ratio 1.42).
 The corresponding mortality increase for individuals whose intervisit SBP difference (delta) is around 7 points above the population mean of 1.35 is 12%.
 The former is consistent with expectations based on known links between systolic BP and CV mortality27, while the latter appears to be a new discovery; it is consistent with the results of prior work based on the ARIC (Atherosclerosis Risk in Communities) study, finding a significant connection between long-term SBP variability (five measurements over more than a decade) and cardiovascular disease.24

 Applying the same model to all-cause mortality we find, unsurprisingly, that the coefficients that were statistically significant for predicting CV mortality have been reduced somewhat.
 In some cases, though, because of the increased power due to the much larger number of events forming the basis for the analysis, the statistical significance has increased.
 This is most notable for diastolic inter-visit difference, where the Bayesian p-value has gone down from 0.053 to 0.001.

 When we look to the results for the whole population in Table 5 we see very similar coefficients, with an increase in significance for the systolic mean and Delta, and the diastolic Delta, due to the larger population size.
 There are two notable differences: an unexpected strongly negative coefficient for the effect of diastolic mean on cardiovascular and all-cause mortality, and a marginally significant negative influence of clinic diastolic SD on cardiovascular mortality.
 This could be seen as consistent with the known “paradoxical” effect of diastolic blood pressure in older populations28, combined with little or no influence in the younger population.
-This interpretation is consistent with the already noted fact that these effects disappear when we confine our analysis to the FRS population, excluding individuals over age 74 at baseline.
+This interpretation is consistent with the already noted fact that these effects disappear when we confine our analysis to the FRS population, which concomitantly excludes the oldest subjects, those over age 74 at baseline.